mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 ![Arduino Pro Micro](https://github.com/mcgurk/Arduino-USB-HID-RetroJoystickAdapter/raw/master/Arduino_ProMicro.jpg)

-Arduino UNO R3 includes ATmega16U2 and it can be used too, but it needs some extra work: https://github.com/NicoHood/HoodLoader2
+Arduino UNO R3 includes ATmega16U2 (along with ATmega328P) and it can be used too, but it needs some extra work: https://github.com/NicoHood/HoodLoader2